Introduction

 • An image of other people looking bored or stoney faced when I am talking

-An important component in self-help, Cognitive Behavioural Therapy (CBT), and other therapies, involves helping individuals with SAD to become more aware of particular unhelpful and biased ways of thinking they may be experiencing.
+An important component in self-help, Cognitive Behavioural Therapy (CBT), and other therapies, involves becoming more aware of particular unhelpful and biased ways of thinking you may be experiencing.

-Such thoughts, which may have become automatic or habitual can then begin to be “challenged” by considering other information which may not be being attended to or was previously discounted.
+Such thoughts, which may have become automatic or habitual can then begin to be “challenged”, or “reframed”, by considering other information which may not be being fully attended to or was previously discounted.

 See the following example from Australia CCI –Thought Record Example or this thought record 3 shorter examples

-The challenge process can also work within real social situations.
+The “challenge your thinking” process can also work within real time social situations.
 If a conversation dries up, rather than thinking ‘I’m so useless’ or ‘I never have anything to say’ or ‘they must think I’m so boring,’ you might consider the following alternative thoughts: ‘some conversations naturally come to an end’, ‘the other person is also not saying very much either”, “perhaps they are distracted and have other things on their mind”.
-They may even be worrying the gap in conversation is actually their fault.
+It is possible they are worrying the gap in conversation is actually their fault.

 See Thought Record Worksheet (Blank template).